 How do I know if Oriental Medicine can even help me?

 What should I expect the first appointment?
-I noticed it is longer than regular acupuncture treatments.

 Do I need to bring any medical paperwork with me?